Decadent Chocolate Almond Torte Recipe

 Instructions

-• Break the 2 1-ounce squares (58 g) unsweetened chocolate into small pieces and place it into a medium-size mixing bowl.
+• Melt the chocolate: Break the 2 1-ounce squares (58 g) unsweetened chocolate into small pieces and place it into a medium-size mixing bowl.
 Heat ⅔ cup (150 g) water, and ⅓ cup (75 g) unsalted butterin a 2-cup Pyrex cup for 1½ minutes on HIGH in the microwave, or until it starts to boil.
-Pour over chocolate pieces and allow them to sit until chocolate is melted.
+Pour the hot liquid over the chocolate and let sit until melted.
+Stir until smooth.

 • Add ½ teaspoon vanilla extract and then 2 large (100 g) eggs–one egg at a time, mixing well between each egg.

-• Bake in a preheated oven for 12 minutes at 350˚F (180˚C) or until a toothpick comes out clean.
-Allow to cool for about 10 minutes, then turn the cake out onto a cooling rack.
-Pull the waxed paper off the bottom.
+• Bake for 12 minutes at 350˚F (180˚C) or until a toothpick comes out clean.
+Cool for about 10 minutes, then turn the cake out onto a wire rack.
+Remove the waxed paper from the bottoms and let cool completely.

-• Break 4 ounces (113 g) semi-sweet chocolate into small pieces and place in a heatproof bowl.
+• Melt the chocolate: Break 4 ounces (113 g) semi-sweet chocolate into small pieces and place in a heatproof bowl.

-• Pour in the rest of the cream and stir until mixed in.
+• Add the rest of the cream and stir until smooth.

-• Stir in 2 tablespoons (28 g) unsalted butter, room temperature (divided into 4 pieces) one piece at a time.
+• Finish the ganache: Stir in 2 tablespoons (28 g) unsalted butter, room temperature (divided into 4 pieces) one piece at a time.

 • Add ½ cup (46 g) sliced almonds and stir until mixed.